matrix-org/synapse/docs/upgrade.md

 # Upgrading to v0.11.0

-This release includes the option to send anonymous usage stats to matrix.org, and requires that administrators explictly opt in or out by setting the `report_stats` option to either `true` or `false`.
+This release includes the option to send anonymous usage stats to matrix.org, and requires that administrators explicitly opt in or out by setting the `report_stats` option to either `true` or `false`.

 We would really appreciate it if you could help our project out by